hmcvay/pizza-parlor/README.md

 - _Connect to wifi (or hard-wire connection)_
 - _Install git via the computer terminal_
 - _Use the "cd desktop" command to navigate to the desktop_
-- _Go to [this](https://github.com/hmcvay) GitHub account, and select the "code-review-3" repository_
+- _Go to [this](https://github.com/hmcvay) GitHub account, and select the "pizza-parlor" repository_
 - _Once you have selected the repository, copy the URL_
 - _Use the terminal to paste the URL by entering: "git clone 'PASTE URL HERE'" (do not include the " ")_
 - _You may now enter the file saved to your desktop, and open the index.html file_